 The end of our day was coming, and we still hadn’t seen the Fitz Roy, still hidden in the fog.
 We were disappointed but had no choice but to go home.

-Our driver stopped for us to admire the impressive mountain range, with the unique Fitz Roy at its center.
+Luckily, we were able to stop to admire the impressive mountain range with the unique Fitz Roy at its center even just for 10 minutes.

 😍 The Laguna Nimez reserve, a site for bird watching